Weave Together 2027 is Coming Soon!

 Is the event handicapped accessible?

-The Embassy Suites is ADA-compliant.
+Heritage Hills Resort offers a range of facilities for people of all abilities, and you can learn more on their website.
 If you have difficulty with mobility, please let us know so we can provide further details.

 Can my spouse/companion attend?

 Long Thread Media needs to pre-approve spouses/companions in advance of the event to ensure that we can accommodate them.
 Due to space limitations, spouses/companions may not attend classes, meals, or activities without pre-approval, and additional charges may apply.
 Please email our Customer Service team at [email protected] for more information.
-Attendees who have a guest joining them should choose a private ticket type.
+Attendees with a guest joining them should choose a private ticket type.

 What if I need to change my plans?